microsoft/azure-pipelines-yaml/design/multicheckout.md

 In the above example, three repos will end up checked out.
 `self` is the usual repo where the pipeline YAML was found.
-It will be checked out in the default location, `Build.SourcesDirectory`.
+It will be checked out in the default location.
 `tools` is another repo in the same Azure DevOps project.
 It will be checked out into `buildTools/`, a subdirectory of a new "resources" directory.
 Finally, `scripts` is a repo on GitHub.